13 Magical Things to Do in Nice in Winter (2024-2025)

 Visiting some of the markets in Nice, France

->> Click here to check Nice tour rates and availability
+>> Click here to check Nice food tour rates and availability

 3. Enjoy the Nice Carnival in February

-Nice Carnival is the premier international Carnival in France and brings the city of Nice to life.
-I think this makes Nice one of the top winter city breaks in Europe because it gives you something to do outside of just the Christmas season.
+Nice Carnival is the premier international Carnival in France and it brings the city of Nice to life.
+I think this makes Nice one of the top winter city breaks in Europe because it gives you something to do outside of the Christmas season.

 This is the most important winter event on the Côte d’Azur and is one of the three most famous carnivals in the world after Rio and Venice.